Coulomb (crater)

-Another Oblique view of most of Coulomb from Lunar Orbiter 5, facing northwest.
-Coulomb J is in foreground, Coulomb V in background.

 Coulomb is a lunar impact crater that lies behind the northwestern limb, on the far side of the Moon.
-It was named by the IAU in 1970.
+It is located to the west-southwest of the large crater Poczobutt, and northeast of Sarton.
+Coulomb lies within the Coulomb-Sarton Basin, a 530 km wide impact crater of Pre-Nectarian age.

+This formation dates to the Late Imbrian period on the lunar geologic timescale.
 The rim of this crater is mildly eroded, but still retains a well-defined edge and displays some old terracing on the wide inner walls.
+Within the sloping inner walls, the crater floor is remarkably level and nearly featureless, at least in comparison to the more rugged terrain that surrounds the crater.
+Only a few tiny craterlets mark this interior plain, and a small crater near the south-southeast inner wall.

-The exterior of the crater also retains something of an outer rampart, extending for about a third of crater diameter.
+The exterior of the crater retains something of an outer rampart, extending for about a third of crater diameter.
 The satellite crater Coulomb V lies just beyond the west-northwest limb, while on the opposite side Coulomb J lies a short distance from the outer rim, forming a nearly symmetric pattern.
 The inner walls of the crater have only a few small impacts along the sides, with one near each of the aforementioned satellite craters.

-Within the sloping inner walls, the crater floor is remarkably level and nearly featureless, at least in comparison to the more rugged terrain that surrounds the crater.
-Only a few tiny craterlets mark this interior plain, and a small crater near the south-southeast inner wall.

-Coulomb lies within the Coulomb-Sarton Basin, a 530 km wide impact crater of Pre-Nectarian age.
-Coulomb is located to the west-southwest of the large crater Poczobutt, and northeast of Sarton.
+This crater is named after French physicist Charles A. Coulomb (1736–1806).
+Its designation was formally adopted by the International Astronomical Union in 1970.